ayoubeddafali/dopr/README.rst

 ::

-    $ dopr -c 3 ubuntu s-1vcpu-1gb --with-inventory app db redis # an inventory file will be created for the 3 instances
+    $ dopr -c 3 ubuntu s-1vcpu-1gb --with-inventory app db redis
+    # an inventory file will be created for the 3 instances, each instance with each label, eg: [app]

 Droplets Status :